 - Get great results even from small datasets, by using transfer learning

 - Understand the components of a neural network, including activation functions, dense and convolutional layers, and optimizers

-- Build, debug, and visualize a recurrent neural network (RNN) for natural language processing (NLP), including creating a Gated Recurrent Unit (GRU) RNN from scratch in theano
+- Build, debug, and visualize a recurrent neural network (RNN) for natural language processing (NLP), including developing a sentiment classifier which beat all previous academic benchmarks.

 - Recognize and deal with over-fitting, by using data augmentation, dropout, batch normalization, and similar techniques

 So, are you ready to get started on your deep learning journey?
 Remember: you'll need to set aside around 10 hours per week for the next 7 weeks to tackle this material effectively.
 Make a commitment to yourself now to put in the time, in order to get the results you want